kjcatherine/NASA-API-photoOfTheDay/README.md

 ## How it works.

-This is an API from NASA which allows user retrieve a photo or video for a specific date they choose by clicking a button, along with the title and explanation of the returned media.
+This utilizes an API from NASA which allows user retrieve a photo or video for a specific date they choose by clicking a button, along with the title and explanation of the returned media.

 ## Author